 The main attractions are the long, moderate Cowboy Ridge that ascends the south ridge and the steep southwest and northwest faces which are home to long, hard, free and aid climbs.

 Please try to minimize disturbing the pristine nature of this mountain.
 Avoid making cairns, is your path better than the way others have gone?
 Following ridges or the arroyo bottoms often have the best developed trails on the approaches and minimize climber's impacts.

 Please carry out your toilet paper!

-Pass through several grotesque over-sized houses that seem out of place in the wilderness to eventually reach the Chinle Trail head.
-This is well marked.
+Pass several over-sized houses that seem out of place in the wilderness to eventually reach the Chinle Trail head.
+This trail head is well marked.
 Be respectful and quiet taking the time to stay on the trail.

-From here, the 3rd class southeast face, the easiest route to the summit and the route of descent should take about 4 hours to the meadow.
+From here, the 3rd class southeast face, the easiest route to the summit and the route of descent should take about 4 hours to the meadow on the top.
 Using the same route as a descent will take about 3 hours, maybe longer if you came up a different way.

 Bring a bunch of water.

 2 Total Routes

 Mountain Project's determination of some of the classic, most popular, highest rated routes for Mt.
 Kinesava: